Poker Rooms in Michigan Casinos

 Are Michigan poker rooms open?

 Yes.
-There are six open Michigan poker rooms.
+There are seven open Michigan poker rooms.

 What is the minimum age for Michigan poker rooms?